H.S. BOYS BASKETBALL: Foxboro boys upended by Norwood to bow out of Div. 2 tourney

 “Give a ton of credit to Norwood,” Gibbs said.
 “They made a ton of plays down the stretch when they had to.
 Noah Beaudet is one of the best players in the state, certainly one of the best we’ve seen all year.
 He made huge plays for them.
 Norwood is a really good team and has a winning pedigree.
 They don’t lose very much.”

-Beaudet led all scorers with 30 points.
-Foxboro was led by Penders’ 22 points as he played every minute on the floor.
+Beaudet led all scorers with 30 points, while Foxboro was led by Penders’ 22 points, as he played every minute on the floor.

 Gibbs had high praise for Penders, a 1,000-point scorer and true embodiment of a Warrior, as he went out with a strong game on both ends of the floor.